AriFordsham/GHCWiki/emacs.md

 **Description**: Enhances switching between multiple windows.
 To switch to another window use pressing Alt-\<window number\>.
 Number of each window is displayed in red in the mode line.

 **How to enable**:
-You need to install package `window-number` and add this to your configuration:
+You need to install [ window-number](http://www.emacswiki.org/emacs/window-number.el) extension and add this to your configuration:

 ```
 (require'window-number)(window-number-mode)(window-number-meta-mode)